 Moving back to acoustic instruments, the TrueConnect displays a more natural timbre, highlighting more of the nuances of the instrument.
 But in terms of transparency, they are almost on par.
 Returning to pop, you’ll get a little more snap from the Flash because it gives some added crispness and sparkle to percussion instruments in this range.
 But in the highest registers, I’d say that both models avoid brightness and or any piercing that would fatigue the ears.

 You’ll hear a more spacious soundstage from the TrueConnect.
 But in terms of dimension and gradations in width, depth and height, both models offer a similar level of precision.
 But if you like a grand and majestic feel, the TrueConnect is the better option in this case.

 The TrueConnect is the more skilled and dulcet sounding earphone.
-However, given that the balance on the Flash can be adjusted with the included equalizer, it might prove to be the more versatile choice in terms of genre.
-Finally, if you’re only a moderate sweater, and you’re looking for something comfortable that sounds better (and isolates better) than the AirPods, the TrueConnect is a perfect choice.
+And if you’re only a moderate sweater, and you’re looking for something comfortable that sounds better (and isolates better) than the AirPods, the TrueConnect is a perfect choice.
 But if you exercise heavily and sweat buckets, you won’t find a more secure fit than the JBL Flash.

 You can pick up both of the true wireless ladies here: